Benefits of Corrosion Control Treatment

 April 2022: Corrosion Control Treatment Facility in Operation

-The new facility will be online and operational.
+The new facility will be operational.

 With improved corrosion control, our water will be treated using two naturally occurring substances—sodium carbonate and carbon dioxide.
 These proven treatment methods are commonly used in food and beverage production.
 These treatment methods will: